 ADVICE: Advise callers that they should not put themselves in harm's way to escort the geese and goslings across the road.
 If it is safe to do so, they can stop their vehicle and signal to other cars when the birds are crossing.

-→ TO LEARN MORE about Canada geese, go to humanesociety.org/ geese.
+To learn more about Canada geese, go to humaneworld.org/ geese.